Initial Accreditation Process

 Scheduling

-While there is no fixed, definitive timeframe for completing the initial accreditation review process, twelve (12) months is a reasonable estimate for an institution committed to a serious investment of the necessary resources.
+While there is no fixed, definitive timeframe for completing the initial accreditation review process, 18 months is a reasonable estimate for an institution committed to a serious investment of the necessary resources.
 An initial application expires one year from the date of receipt at ACCET, unless officially accepted along with the subsequent receipt of an ASER, request for on-site visit and fees within that timeframe.
-Applicants accepted prior to the conclusion of a given Commission review cycle (April, August or December) may be scheduled for an on-site evaluation during the following review cycle based upon timely submission of the appropriate documentation and fees.
-Please review the Accreditation Review Schedule.
+Please review the Accreditation Review Schedule for additional information.